bccfilkom-be/bccli/README.md

-# bccli - A CLI for Back-End Engineers
+# ``bccli`` - A CLI for Back-End Engineers

-`bccli` is a command-line interface (CLI) tool designed for back-end engineers to quickly set up projects based on clean architecture principles.
-It provides commands to generate the essential structure of an application, including handlers, services, repositories, and infrastructure components.
+`bccli` is a command-line interface (CLI) tool designed to assist back-end engineers in setting up project structures based on clean architecture.
+It helps developers quickly scaffold the necessary components such as handlers, services, repositories, and infrastructure, reducing the overhead of manual setup and keeping your codebase organized and maintainable.

+## Why use bccli?
+bccli is designed to simplify the workflow of back-end engineers by automating the setup of key components in a project, all based on clean architecture principles.

-## Features
+### Key Features

-- **Project Initialization**: Quickly set up a new project directory with all the necessary folders.
+- **Project Initialization**: Set up a new project directory with the required structure and files, ready for development.
-- **Application Components**: Generate handler, service, and repository files for your application modules.
-- **Domain Entities**: Create domain-specific structs with ease.
+- **Domain Components**: Generate handlers, services, repositories, and domain-specific entities in one go, maintaining a clean separation of concerns.
-- **Infrastructure Setup**: Scaffold infrastructure like databases inside your project.
+- **Infrastructure Setup**: Quickly scaffold infrastructure components, such as databases, and integrate them into your project.

 ## Installation